SpectacularAI/3dgs-deblur/README.md

- # Gaussian Splatting on the Move
- **Blur and Rolling Shutter Compensation for Natural Camera Motion**
+# Gaussian Splatting on the Move: <br> Blur and Rolling Shutter Compensation for Natural Camera Motion

 ## Installation